 The purchase price was allocated to the tangible and identifiable intangible assets acquired and liabilities assumed based on their estimated fair values at the acquisition date.
 The identifiable intangible assets included technology, customer relationships, trade name, supplier based network, and non-compete agreements and are being amortized on a straight-line basis ranging from 3 years to 20 years.
 Customer relationships and trade names were valued using a multiple period excess earnings method (MPEEM) and the relief from royalty method (RFR), respectively.
-The supplier-based network and non-compete agreement intangible assets were valued using the "With and Without Method".
-These valuation methods are specific forms of the Income Approach which is a valuation technique that derives value by estimating the fair value of after-tax cash flows attributable to the acquired intangible assets, including growth rates, discount rates, customer attrition rates, expected levels of cash flows, and tax rate.
+The supplier-based network and non-compete agreement intangible assets were valued using the "With and Without Method."
+These valuation methods are specific forms of the Income Approach, which is a valuation technique that derives value by estimating the fair value of after-tax cash flows attributable to the acquired intangibles.
+The valuation methods require several judgments and assumptions to determine the fair value of intangible assets, including growth rates, discount rates, customer attrition rates, expected levels of cash flows, and tax rate.
 Key assumptions used included revenue projections for fiscal 2022 through 2032, an attrition rate of 8.0%, a tax rate of 24%, a discount rate of 13%, a royalty rate of 1.5% and probability of competition of 33%.